RutgerStap/azure-sql-db-ci-cd/README.md

 In the forked repository go to the "Actions" tab and enable GitHub Actions.

 Now push your repository.
 As an example you can make a small change to the README right on GitHub, or add a new - even empty - file.
 Commit and push the change.
 The GitHub Action will start.
+## Check if the push starts an action

 ## GitHub Action